How to Communicate Your Needs in a Relationship?

 When you use “I” statements, you’re speaking from your own experience, so no one can deny the truth of what you need or feel.
 When you speak from your own experience, you focus on yourself without making your partner wrong.

-When you state your needs and make requests of your partner, sometimes it can take a negative turn.
+When you state your needs and make requests of your partner and still have needs not being met in relationship, it can take a negative turn.
 To communicate better in a relationship, make sure your words don’t turn into complaints, demands, or blame directed at your partner.

 If you find yourself complaining about your partner, making demands, or blaming them, stop immediately.
 Otherwise, you might put your partner on the defensive, leading to an argument.